Department of Language and Literature

 Analysis of women's discourse as power struggle for the elaboration of feminist politics of reason, feminist politics of passion, feminist politics of action and political feminist consciousness.
 Critical analysis of women's writings as production and reproduction of cultural formations of historically situated and gender-specific discursive subjects.

-CULS 5320 Comparative Studies 3 SCH (3-0)
+CULS 5320 Topics in Comparative Studies 3 SCH (3-0)

 Study of a specific topic in comparative studies.
 Two or more cultures will be considered in their interactions, imbrications, and interstices.
 May be repeated when a different topic is scheduled.